mohamedmousa77/Connect-Four-Game/README.md

 # Connect Four Game 🎮

 An interactive **Connect Four** game for the web, playable in your browser with a clean UI and smart AI opponent.
-Built using **HTML, CSS, and JavaScript**, this project lets you test your strategy skills against a computer that doesn’t go easy on you.
+Built using **Angular, TypeScript and CSS**, this project lets you test your strategy skills against a computer that doesn’t go easy on you.

 Try to connect four discs in a row before the AI beats you!